ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ith cloth of gold and beading
+th cloth of gold and beading
 plates of the royal arms.

 sxenatillidimntsnied